-Ontario is the primary destination for immigration in Canada.
-Toronto, located in Ontario; due to its size, prosperity and vibrant multicultural communities has benefited through its economy the entreprenurial nature of its large immigration communities.
+Ontario is the primary destination for Immigration in Canada.
+Toronto, located in Ontario; due to its size, prosperity and vibrant multicultural communities has benefited through its economy the entrepreneurial nature of its large Immigration communities.

 Ontario is located in the east-central part of the Canada, the largest by population and second largest (after Quebec) in total area.
 Ontario is bordered by the provinces of Manitoba to the west, Quebec to the east, and the United States to the south.
 Ontario is also the only Canadian Province that borders the Great Lakes.

 The capital of Ontario is Toronto, the largest city in Canada.
 Ottawa, the capital of Canada, is located in Ontario as well.
 The 2011 Census counted 12,851,821 residents in Ontario, which accounted for 38.5% of the national population.

 As of the 2011 Census, Ontario continued to be the province of choice for more than half of the 6.8 million new Canadian immigrants.
 The Census enumerated 3,611,365 Canadian immigrants in Ontario.
 They represented 28.5% of the province's population, the highest proportion of all 10 provinces and the highest in Ontario's history.
 Most Canadian immigrants that settled in Ontarian live in the census metropolitan area of Toronto.
 The other Ontario metropolitan areas that were home to at least 2% of the province's foreign-born population were the Ontario part of Ottawa – Gatineau, Hamilton, Kitchener, London and Windsor.